fbpx

 Wildlife Viewing

-Mount Rainier National Park is home to a diverse array of wildlife, including black bears, elk, and marmots, making it a great destination for families who enjoy wildlife viewing.
+Mount Rainier National Park is home to diverse wildlife, including black bears, elk, and marmots, making it an excellent destination for families who enjoy wildlife viewing.

 A day trip to Mt.
 Rainier from Seattle typically takes around 2 hours, depending on traffic and road conditions.